Contributing

 - You have the right to publish any images included.

-- Images must be compressed using a tool like
+- Images must be optimised (see below).

-pngquant. - Images must contain alt text for accessibility.
+- Images must contain alt text for accessibility.

 - The post and authors abide by the Bioconductor Code of Conduct.